Halcyon is headquartered in Halcyon House, a historic 18th century mansion located in the Georgetown neighborhood of Washington, D.C.

 The property changed hands several times over the years, at one point belonging to the eccentric Albert Clemens, and at another point serving as a dormitory for nearby Georgetown University.
 Long-time Washingtonians may remember that for a time in the late 1990s and early 2000s, it was used primarily as an event venue, but when it was purchased by Dr. Sachiko Kuno in 2011, she envisioned a greater use for the space, and the idea for Halcyon started to take shape.

 Halcyon’s hallways, working spaces, and library are popular haunts for both current Halcyon fellows and alumni.
-In addition to serving as the headquarters for the Halcyon team, Halcyon House is the site of many of Halcyon’s public events, including Halcyon Incubator kickoff and showcase events and speaker series.
+In addition to serving as the headquarters for the Halcyon team, Halcyon House is the site of many of Halcyon’s public events, including Halcyon Incubator showcase events and speaker series.